hansoksendahl/min-repro-bun-ws-hoist/README.md

 hoisting breaks module boundaries.
 This can lead to unexpected build errors when bundling, running code in CI/CD, or deploying.

-Furthermore, the issue of implicit dependencies is not limited to packages defined in the monorepo, they apply to third party dependencies as well.
+Furthermore, the issue of implicit dependencies (👻-dependencies) is not limited to packages defined in the monorepo, it applies to third party dependencies as well.

 ## Repository Structure

 - packages/
   - a/
-  - b/ - has a dependencies on workspace package `a` and third party package `isOdd`.
+  - b/ - has dependencies on workspace package `a` and third party package `@recon-struct/utils`.
-  - c/ - has a 👻-dependencies on workspace package `a` and third party package `isOdd`.
+  - c/ - has 👻-dependencies on workspace package `a` and third party package `@recon-struct/utils`.

 ## Resolution